jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Great job!
+Of course, you could have solved this exercise using an anonymous function, but this would require you to use the code inside the definition of `extremes_avg()` twice.
+Duplicating code should be avoided as much as possible!

 ## sapply with function returning vector

 In the previous exercises, you’ve seen how